viriciti/assignment/README.md

 Still some time left?

-* Add some data-visualisation in the front-end part to actually see these vehicles drive on map
+* Add some data-visualisation in the front-end part to actually see these vehicles drive on a map using the GPS location

 ## The project file structure
 The project structure is pretty straight forward.
 Below you can find some of the things you might be looking for.